-Fitbit integration on the Pixel Watch is one of the device’s most anticipated features.
+Fitbit integration on the Pixel Watch was one of the device’s most anticipated features.
 To over-simplify, the experience boils down to three main apps: Fitbit Today, Fitbit Exercise, and Fitbit ECG.
 Each app plays a unique role in bringing the Fitbit ecosystem to users’ wrists.
-I’ll cover each briefly below, but for more details, check out our dedicated article which runs through every Fitbit feature that made it onto the Pixel Watch (and those which are missing).
+I’ll cover each briefly below, but for more details, check out our dedicated article which runs through the Fitbit features that made it onto the Pixel Watch (and those which are missing).

 Like all Fitbit’s devices, the Pixel Watch tracks basic stats, including steps, floors, and distance, plus Active Zone Minutes, calories, and heart rate.
 You can review all of these stats in the Fitbit Today app, or in some cases, by swiping to the relevant tile.
 If you want more details on a particular measurable, you can tap to pull up more information.

 For example, the Today app opens with a welcome message immediately followed by your daily step count.
 You can scroll down for other stats or tap your step count to dig into more data.
 There you’ll find a breakdown of your steps throughout the day as well as information about your weekly average.

 To view your data on a larger screen, you can also pop over to the Fitbit app on your paired phone.
 For the record, I found step counting to be quite accurate on the Pixel Watch, often within 10-15 steps of my Apple Watch SE 2.